MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/om/manage/install-agent-on-nano-server.md

 ## Next steps

-- After manually installing the Operations Manager agent on Windows, Nano Server, or UNIX and Linux computers, you need to [Process Manual Agent Installations](Process-Manual-Agent-Installations.md)
+- After manually installing the Operations Manager agent on Windows and Nano Server, you need to [Process Manual Agent Installations](Process-Manual-Agent-Installations.md)